 What is Agile

 Agile is an operating philosophy or mindset grounded in adaptability, iterative learning, and continuous value delivery.
-Organizations adopting agile at scale report improved responsiveness, collaboration, and product quality (Dikert et al., 2016).
+It focuses on delivering small, incremental changes to a product rather than a complete overhaul.
+Organizations adopting Agile at scale report improved responsiveness, collaboration, and product quality (Dikert et al., 2016).

 - Originated in software, now enterprise-wide